 - How to Create a Service Level Agreement (SLA) for Better Sales & Marketing Alignment

 - How to Create an Effective Sales and Marketing SLA

 - The SLA Template You Need For Sales And Marketing Alignment

 As a marketer, it’s easy to get caught up creating content and campaigns focused solely on the feedback you’re getting from sales.
 Sometimes, this can cause a blind spot when it comes to what the customer really wants.
 In fact, 75% of buyers want B2B marketers to cut back on their sales speak in their content (source).

-The same can be said for sales—it’s easy to lose track of quality when you’re focused solely on the number of calls/emails you’re making each day.
+The same is often said for sales—it’s easy to lose track of quality when you’re focused solely on the number of calls/emails you’re making each day.

 For more information about sales and marketing alignment, check out these blog posts:

 - 5 Actions to Foolproof Your Sales and Marketing Alignment Plan